Dungeons & Dragons controversies: Prisons

 In 2004, Wisconsin's Waupun Prison instituted a ban on playing Dungeons & Dragons, arguing that it promoted gang-related activity.
-The policy went into effect based upon an anonymous letter from an inmate stating that the four prisoners that played the game were forming a "gang".
+The policy went into effect based on an anonymous letter from an inmate saying that four prisoners who played the game were forming a "gang".
 When the ban took effect, the prison confiscated all D&D-related materials.
 Inmate Kevin T. Singer, a dedicated player of the game, sentenced to a life term for first-degree homicide, sought to overturn the ban, saying it violated his First Amendment rights.
-However, on January 25, 2010, the U.S. 7th Circuit Court of Appeals upheld the ban as a "reasonable policy".
+On January 25, 2010, the U.S. 7th Circuit Court of Appeals upheld the ban as a "reasonable policy".

-Other prisons have a blanket ban on role-playing games, such as the Idaho State Correctional Institution.
-However, not all prisons ban Dungeons & Dragons.
-Some prisons ban components of the game under other policies for example, banning dice to reduce gambling.
+Other prisons, such as the Idaho State Correctional Institution, have a blanket ban on role-playing games.
+But not all prisons ban Dungeons & Dragons.
+Some prisons ban components of the game under other policies: for example, banning dice to reduce gambling.
 As a result, "prison players have come up with a variety of ingenious ways to make rolls—everything from making the illicit dice themselves to designing intricate spinners out of batteries and paperclips".
+According to The New York Times Magazine, playing Dungeons & Dragons in prison is more difficult than elsewhere, because:

 At prisons where the game is permitted, players often have to craft game "materials like miniatures, maps, and character sheets" out of permitted items.
 "Benign as these materials may seem to anyone familiar with tabletop gaming, many inmates will tell you it's not uncommon for correctional officers to mistake their gaming materials for something more nefarious".
-Melvin Woolley-Bey, incarcerated at Sterling Correctional Facility, said "a lieutenant took an active interest in breaking up our game, taking our pieces and sending out maps to the board to make sure they weren't escape plans".
+Melvin Woolley-Bey, incarcerated at Sterling Correctional Facility, said, "a lieutenant took an active interest in breaking up our game, taking our pieces and sending out maps to the board to make sure they weren't escape plans".

 Religious objections

-In 1987 two pastors, Peter Leithart and George Grant, published a book titled The Catechism of the New Age: A Response to Dungeons and Dragons.
-Joseph P. Laycock wrote that their book condemned role-playing as allowing too much freedom, which the authors regard as a gateway to critical thinking which in turn may result in heretical thought.
+In 1987 two pastors, Peter Leithart and George Grant, published a book, The Catechism of the New Age: A Response to Dungeons and Dragons.
+Joseph P. Laycock wrote that their book condemned role-playing as allowing too much freedom, which the authors regard as a gateway to critical thinking, which in turn may result in heretical thought.